GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ### Web accessible resources {: #implementation-web-accessible-resources }

 A declarativeNetRequest rule cannot redirect from a public resource request to a resource that is not web accessible.
 Doing so triggers an error.
 This is true even if the specified web accessible resource is owned by the redirecting extension.
-To declare resources for declarativeNetRequests, use the manifest's [`"web_accessible_resources"`](/docs/extensions/mv3/manifest/web_accessible_resources/) array.
+To declare resources for declarativeNetRequest, use the manifest's [`"web_accessible_resources"`](/docs/extensions/mv3/manifest/web_accessible_resources/) array.

 ## Examples {: #example }